-Vancouver, like many communities in Washington and across the nation, is addressing an emerging issue with per- and polyfluoroalkyl substances (PFAS).
+Vancouver, like many communities in Washington and across the nation, is addressing an emerging issue with per- and polyuor oalkyl substances (PFAS).
 PFAS are a large group of human-made chemicals that have been used in industry and in consumer products worldwide since the 1940s.

-About PFAS and Vancouver's Water
+About PFAS and the City's water

-In 2020, the Water Utility completed proactive testing and found PFAS at low levels in some of the City's groundwater wells.
-The Utility took action and hired water quality experts to investigate possible sources and the extent of PFAS in the water supply and started work to identify treatment options.
+In 2020, we completed proactive testing and found PFAS at low levels in some of the City's groundwater wells.
+We took action and hired water quality experts to investigate possible sources and the extent of PFAS in the water supply.
+We then started work to identify treatment options.

-New PFAS Testing
+New PFAS testing

-In 2023, the Water Utility began quarterly compliance testing and reporting for PFAS in alignment with requirements from the Washington State Department of Health.
-Recent testing in March 2024 showed four separate sample results that, while low, are slightly above recommended limits in state guidance.
+In 2023, we began quarterly compliance testing and reporting for PFAS in alignment with requirements from the Washington State Department of Health.